 Loom Network SDK for Application Development

-The Loom Network provides a software development kit (SDK) that simplifies application development for software engineers looking to build on the platform.
+The Loom Network provides an SDK that simplifies application development for software engineers looking to build on the platform.
 This SDK enables developers to build all kinds of dApps without requiring advanced knowledge about how to build natively on the Ethereum blockchain, and without needing to know Ethereum’s native Solidity programming language.
-Applications developed using the Loom SDK can then be integrated into the Loom Network platform through their own unique Ethereum sidechain, called the dAppChain, designed to carry out the distinct rules, consensus method, and data protocols that each developer might choose for their own applications.
+Applications developed using the Loom SDK can then be integrated into the Loom Network platform through their own unique Ethereum sidechain, called the dAppChain, designed to carry out the distinct rules, consensus methods, and data protocols that each developer might choose for their own applications.

 Loom Network Delegated Proof of Stake (DPoS)